 We don't have to worry about it.

-We have hundreds of years worth of gas, oil, and coal supplies, and Joe just, you know, in the days leading up to the election, doubled down on this stupidity.
+And Joe just, you know, in the days leading up to the election, doubled down on this stupidity.

 And then it even got worse.

-He's talking today, Linda.
+He's talking today.

-I'm pretty sure you heard about this as well, right?
+Linda, I'm pretty sure you heard about this as well, right?

-Joe Biden, anyway, he's in Egypt today at this climate whatever thing going on.
+Joe Biden, anyway, he's in Egypt today at this climate, whatever thing going on.

 And anyway, he says there's no reason we can't finance clean energy in developing countries.